lcx366/ATMOS/README.md

 ## Next release

-- Complete the help documentation for NRLMSISE-00
+- Because there is a **45-day lag** between the current Day-Of-Year and the last data DOY in the indices files provided by Space Environment Technologies(SET), the forecasts through the last data DOY out to 137 days (5 solar rotations) need to be estimated using machine learning or other methods.
-- Add other atmospheric models, such as the **Earth Global Reference Atmospheric Model(Earth-GRAM) 2016**, and the **Jacchia-Bowman 2008 Empirical Thermospheric Density Model(JB2008)**
+- Add other atmospheric models, such as the **Earth Global Reference Atmospheric Model(Earth-GRAM) 2016**, and the **Drag Temperature Model(DTM)2013**.

 ## Reference